microsoft/ApplicationInsights-iOS/docs/Readme-template.md

 <a name="releasenotes"></a>
 ## 1. Release Notes

-* Allow for easier integration in most projects using the `@import ApplicationInsights;` syntax.
+* Make integration a lot easier, using the `@import ApplicationInsights;` syntax.
 This makes manual linking of system frameworks unnecessary!
+(_Note: Requires support for modules.
+This is enabled by default for all projects created with Xcode 5 or newer._)
 * Add feature to set common properties that will apply to all telemetry data items.

     ```objectivec